Siguza/psychicpaper/docs/index.md

 I dubbed it "psychic paper" because, just like [the item by that name][lore] that Doctor Who likes to carry, it allows you get past security checks and make others believe you have a wide range of credentials that you shouldn't have.

-In contrast to virtually any other bug and any other exploit I've had to do, this one should be understandable without any background knowledge in iOS and/or exploitation.
-In that spirit, I'll also try and write this post in a manner that assumes no iOS-specific knowledge.
+In contrast to virtually any other bug and any other exploit I've had to do with, this one should be understandable without any background knowledge in iOS and/or exploitation.
+In that spirit, I'll also try and write this post in a manner that assumes no iOS- or exploitation-specific knowledge.
 I do expect you however to loosely know what XML, public key encryption and hashes are, and understanding C code is certainly a big advantage.

 So strap in for the story of what I'll boldly claim to be the most elegant exploit for the most powerful sandbox escape on iOS yet. :P